 The portfolio is managed by Lindsell Train Limited ("Lindsell Train" or the "Investment Manager") and will normally comprise approximately 30 investments.
-Unless driven by market movements, FTSE 100 companies, including preference shares issued by such companies, will normally represent between 50% and 100% of the portfolio; at least 70% of the portfolio will normally be invested in companies within the FTSE 350.
+Unless driven by market movements, securities in FTSE 100 companies, and comparable companies listed on an overseas stock exchange will normally represent between 50% and 100% of the portfolio; securities in FTSE 350 companies and comparable companies listed on overseas stock exchanges will normally represent at least 70% of the portfolio.